 To be able to more significantly influence changes and promote a more sustainable local government and community, I decided to take the next step and represent you around the decision makers’ table.
 I would like to use the councillor role as a platform to keep progressing things in South Ward.
 I hope that as a councillor I will be able to achieve much more for the community and do it more quickly.

-As a councillor, I’d also like to push for:
+As your re-elected councillor, I will continue to push for:

 - Our Local Government being focused on efficiency and delivery of basic services.

-- Responsible decision making and expenditure, to keep our rates under control.
+- Responsible decision making and expenditure, to keep our rates low and under control.

 - More upgrades and activation of our town centre, to increase pride and safety in Maylands and support local businesses.

-- Safer pedestrian crossings, especially around local hubs (e.g. schools, shops) to improve walkability.
+- Safer footpaths and pedestrian crossings, especially around local hubs (e.g. schools, shops) to improve walkability.

 - More action to improve recycling services and effectiveness.